cds-snc/data-lake/docs/data/catalog/operations/aws/cost-and-usage-report.md

-# AWS Cost and Usage Report
+# Operations / AWS / Cost and Usage Report

 Dataset describing how much was spent on Amazon Web Services (AWS) by CDS.